tmopencell/diycomputer/README.md

 * [Pink Mini Laptop](https://www.amazon.co.uk/dp/B006HDQE9U/ref=psdc_429886031_t2_B07X39YFY8)
 **£65** 0.5gb ram with VIA processor (which I had never heard of before this) and runs android.
-No idea if it runs Linux
+No idea if it runs Linux **NOTE** I bought this since it was the cheapest machine I could find.
+Will update with a review.

 * [BIGMAC 10 Inch](https://www.amazon.co.uk/BIGMAC-Computer-Android-Notebook-Netbook/dp/B07X39YFY8/ref=sr_1_13?keywords=laptop&qid=1570990690&sr=8-13&th=1)
 **£112** 1gb ram with an ARM quad core (*not intel*) processor and runs android (like a cell phone).
 No idea if this will run Linux but if it does it would be very handy.
 But it does come in pink!